 Sonia Blangiardo has been a female forging through the entertainment world since the 80's.
 She's been a writer, producer and director among other positions in the soap world on Days of Our Lives, General Hospital, All My Children and As The World Turns, being widely-respected for that talent on both coasts.
-Currently, she is a Director on NBC's Days of Our Lives and was just nominated for a Daytime Emmy as Best Director for her work on that show.
+Currently, she is a Director on NBC's Days of Our Lives that won a 2018 Daytime Emmy for Best Directing Team.

 She's also the creator of the online drama on Amazon, Tainted Dreams, which has just received another two Daytime Emmy nominations including for the second year in a row Best Daytime Digital Drama Series.
 In her spare time, she helps out those she knows by lending her talents directing other shows, like Ladies of The Lake and plays, like the My Big Gay Italian Wedding series which had a run in Atlantic City.
 She is the owner of The Usual BS Productions.
 Recently married, she's got a body of work to be proud of and is looking towards the future.
 In this interview she talks about how she succeeded in the male-dominated world of entertainment, what's going on today and what she sees as the future of serialized drama.